cassiano/memoize-ts/README.md

 The `memoize()` HOF needs a way to check if an entry (combination of parameters) is already cached and for that is uses a comparison function.
 The default behavior of the comparison function is to compare each parameter individually with the standand `===` JS/TS's strict-equals operator, taking care of **objects**, **maps** and **arrays** of any depth. **Classes** (in fact, class instances) are covered, too.

-Beware that cyclical (i.e. recursive, auto-referenced) data structures are not supported, yet.
+Beware that cyclical data structures are not supported, yet.
 But will be at any time soon.

 All the following return `true`: